Toast5286/PivFeatureDetection/README.md

 ```
   python feature.py .[image extention]
 ```
-After the program runs, the .mat file with the data will be in the same directory as the python file.It will contain "Feature_[image name without the extention]" structure that contains the key points of that image and there descriptors.
+After the program runs, the .mat file with the data will be in the same directory as the python file.

 # Example